JShollaj/AWS-Machine-Learning/AWS Ramp Up Guide.md

 ### **How does machine learning work?**

-- AI: Automate and accelerate tasks performable by humans through natural intelligence.
+- **AI**: Automate and accelerate tasks performable by humans through natural intelligence.
 Two types:

-  -
+  - **Narrow** &rarr; AI imitates human intelligence in a single context.

+  - **General** &rarr; AI learns and behaves with intelligence across multiple contexts.